sielprar/ScreenTranslatorThesis/ScreenTranslator/study/evaluation/ablation/RESULTS.md

 | Language focus | menu_ru | 2/102 usable · 22 correct · 60 detected · 0 spurious → **1/102 usable · 11 correct · 69 detected · 0 spurious** | 4544 (6925) → 2580 (3056) |
 | Language focus | browser_ru | 7/20 usable · 9 correct · 17 detected · 6 spurious → **7/20 usable · 9 correct · 17 detected · 6 spurious** | 603 (746) → 568 (894) |

-**Readings.**
-- *Accessibility fast path*: 3× faster (Settings 292 → 917 ms, Wikipedia
-  603 → 1 591 ms without it).
-Quality depends on the app: on Settings it is about equal (12 vs 11 usable; each path makes different NMT word errors), but on Wikipedia the OCR path is better (15 vs 7 usable, 0 vs 6 spurious icon cards) because Chrome's accessibility nodes split lines into link fragments and expose icon labels.
-- *Multi-scale OCR*: no quality change on the Latin pages; on the Russian menu it adds detections (43 → 60) but not correct lines (24 → 22), for about 1 s more per pass (3 494 → 4 544 ms).
-- *Tesseract fallback*: essential for Cyrillic images (Russian menu 22 → 0
-  correct lines without it) and irrelevant to Latin quality, where it only costs time (French menu 726 → 1 453 ms) and occasionally adds a wrong card ("Hair Wari Ya.").
-- *Language focus*: doubles correct lines on the Russian menu (11 → 22) at a latency cost (2 580 → 4 544 ms); no effect on the accessibility path.

-Single emulator runs per quality configuration; menu outputs are deterministic (repeat captures were pixel-identical), but timings vary between sessions by roughly 10–30 % (compare `../latency/`).